 The International Civic and Citizenship Education Study (ICCS 2009) investigated the ways in which young people are prepared to undertake their roles as citizens in 38 countries.
 ICCS assessed changes over time since CIVED, but also broadened the scope of research and introduced novel regional modules for Asia, Europe, and Latin America to address questions important in their specific contexts.
 Preparations are underway for the next cycle in 2016.

 TIMSS Advanced 2008 assessed achievement in advanced mathematics and physics at the upper-secondary school level, helping ten participating countries understand better what is educationally feasible in preparing students for future careers in related professions, and permitting countries who participated in the 1995 assessment to consider changes over time.
 There are also plans for another cycle in 2015.

 In response to continuing interest in ICT as a "21st century skill," the International Computer and Information Literacy Study (ICILS 2013) was initiated in 2010.
 This study aims to evaluate students' understanding of and skills in using computers, through an authentic computer-based assessment for the eighth grade.

-The Teacher Education and Development Study in Mathematics (TEDS-M) is IEA's first study of tertiary education.
+The Teacher Education and Development Study in Mathematics (TEDS-M) was IEA's first study of tertiary education.
 This study examined the policies, programs, and practices for preparing elementary and lower-secondary mathematics teachers in 17 countries.

 A unique network

 IEA's first offices were in Hamburg (1959–1969) and Stockholm (1970–1989).
 In 1990, the association established a small, permanent secretariat in the Netherlands (initially in the Hague, and since 1996 in Amsterdam).
 In 1995, IEA established the Data Processing Center (DPC) in Hamburg to centralize the work of data processing, which had previously been distributed among different study managers.
 In 2007, the center was expanded in its research and analysis activities, and renamed as the IEA Data Processing and Research Center.
 In the same year, the DPC created the IEA-ETS Research Institute in partnership with the Educational Testing Service (ETS), to provide a centralized 'meeting point' for statisticians, with a yearly monograph series and semiannual training academies on topics in large-scale assessment.